willstall/Simple-Interaction-Menu/README.md

 # Simple-Interaction-Menu
 Add Touch, Click, and Keyboard interactions supported by a simple menu and messaging system.

-*Streamlined for generative art like fxHash.*
+*Streamlined for generative art sites like fxHash.*

 # Interactive Demo
 https://willstall.github.io/Simple-Interaction-Menu/